s3rvant/boardgames/Hop Shot/Rules v12.md

 1. Hold the card against the disc making a ramp and aiming it at the pole
 2. Flick the player's disc up the card toward the pole

 If the disc hits the pole while still airborne and the pole falls over the ramp is successful.

-Do not flick your other disc.
+Either way do not flick your other disc.

 ## Game End
 The first player to successfully ramp twice wins.